Bancolombia Open

 The Bancolombia Open was a professional tennis tournament played on outdoor red clay courts.
 It was part of the Association of Tennis Professionals (ATP) Challenger Tour.
 It was held annually in Bogotá, Colombia, from 1994 (as an ATP World Series tournament from 1994 to 1997, as an ATP International Series tournament from 1998 to 2001, and as a Challenger from 2004 to 2010).

-David Rikl, and Sebastián Prieto have won most title in doubles, two, and so has Horacio Zeballos in singles titles.
-The Argentinian was also the only player to win in both singles and doubles the same year.
+David Rikl and Sebastián Prieto have each won the most doubles titles, with two apiece, and so has Horacio Zeballos in singles titles.
+The Argentinian was also the only player to win in both singles and doubles in the same year.